-Whether you are hitting the road for a sports tournament or heading to the lake house, summer is almost here which means it’s almost time for summer road trips!
+Whether you are hitting the road for a sports tournament or heading to the lake house, summer is here which means it’s time for summer road trips!
 It is not uncommon for your body to feel stiff or sore after sitting in the car for long periods, but there are things that can be done to make the ride more comfortable.
 So before you load up the minivan, take a minute to see how you can keep yourself feeling good on your way to your summer fun!

 The Nutcracker is the most iconic holiday ballet performed by ballet schools and professional companies around the world.

 Between December 10th and December 30th, the Joffrey Ballet Chicago will perform The Nutcracker 27 times.3 That’s an average of 1.2 shows per day!
 For optimal performance, it is crucial that dancers are proactive in preventing injuries from occurring and correctly manage injuries when they do occur.
 Foot and ankle injuries represent 34-62 percent of all injuries reported by dancers.5 Female ballet dancers are especially vulnerable to these injuries because of the increased demand put on the foot and ankle when dancing en pointe.

 An estimated 25,000 Americans suffer from an ankle sprain each day according to research from the American College of Sports Medicine.